RajaRakoto/plum/README.md

 `Hamburgers` is a collection of tasty hamburger icons animated by CSS.
 The source is also included as a modular and customizable Sass library, so make your own Hamburgers.

-You can also customize the style (padding, wigth, height, spacing, color, border,opacity, ...) of your `hamburgers` by typing this command:
+You can also customize the style (padding, wigth, height, spacing, color, border, opacity, ...) of your `hamburgers` by typing this command:

 ```bash
 grunt --gruntfile sass-eo-cli.js hamburgers-config